 Carefully look over the supply list that is also on the website and make sure you have your supplies and novels when school starts.
-You need to be prepared this year in case we do have to have some distance learning, so get your supplies this summer.
+You need to be prepared for this year so get your supplies this summer.

 See you in August!